 The intended sexual conduct that can support Penal Code 288.4 charges includes:

-- The defendant exposing his/her genitals or pubic or rectal area;
+- You exposing your genitals or pubic or rectal area;

-- The defendant having the minor expose his/her genitals or pubic or rectal area; and/or
+- You having the minor expose their genitals or pubic or rectal area; and/or

 It is important to understand that you can be convicted of “arranging a meeting with a minor for lewd/lascivious purposes” even if you never actually engage in any sexual activity with the minor.
 Not only that—but you can be convicted even if you never actually meet with the minor.3